>> Top Black Friday Offers (Still Active) <<

 5) DriveImage XML

-best free disk cloning software - driveimage xml cloning in-use
+best free disk cloning software - DriveImage XML cloning in-use

-What makes DriveImage XML a great option for the cloning of disks is that it offers Windows PC users the ability to directly clone between two disks as well as being able to take advantage of disk image-based backups which see an image file of any source disks created which can then be saved for future use (image files which can then also be used to recover onto new disks at a later date).
+What makes DriveImage XML a great free option for the cloning of disks is that it offers Windows PC users the ability to directly clone between two disks as well as being able to take advantage of disk image-based backups which see an image file of any source disks created which can then be saved for future use (image files which can also be used to recover onto new disks at a later date).

-DriveImage XML is provided 100% free for non-commercial use and can be downloaded via the official DriveImage XML website.
+DriveImage XML is provided 100% for free for non-commercial use and can be downloaded via the official DriveImage XML website.
 A commercial version of the software is also available for business orientated and commercial users.

 6) Clonezilla Live CD